GuillaumeDnt2/Trivia99/README.md

 <img src="./Images/Trivia_99.png" alt="Trivia 99 logo" width=175/>

 Trivia 99 is a battle royal game with up to 99 players.
-To survive, you have to answer multiple choice trivia questions.
-But be careful, if you wait for to long, some questions will add up to your question's queue and if the queue number exceeds 7, you lose the game!
+To survive, you have to answer multiple-choice trivia questions.
+But be careful, if you wait too long, some questions will add up to your question's queue and if the queue number exceeds 7, you lose the game!
 Try to chain the right answers to grow your streak and attack your friends.

 ## Summary